larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet3.md

     | P5      | 100     | 10         | 5        |
     | P6      | 105     | 10         | 10       |

-Each process is assigned a numerical priority, with a higher number indicating a higher relative priority.
+    Each process is assigned a numerical priority, with a lower number indicating a higher priority.
 In addition to the processes listed below, the system also has an idle task (which consumes no CPU resources and is identified as Pidle).
 This task has priority 0 and is scheduled whenever the system has no other available processes to run.
 The length of a time quantum is 10 units.
 If a process is preempted by a higher-priority process, the preempted process is placed at the end of the queue.
     - Show the scheduling order of the processes using a Gantt chart.
     - What is the response time for each process?
     - What is the waiting time for each process?